jamesvdinh/deepast/scrollprize.org/docs/35_autoseg.md

 </div>
 ___
 ## Running a Trace
 A "Trace" in the context of vc3d is essentially the same as a segmentation as we've come to know them.
-Much of this section is borrowed from Hendrik Schilling's repository [here](https://github.com/hendrikschilling/FASP).

 This step will finally create larger connected surfaces.
 The large surface tracer generates a single surface by tracing a "consensus" surface from the patches generated earlier.
 This processed can be influenced by annotating patches in several ways which allows to guide the tracer to avoid errors.
 Hence the process looks like this: